-But let’s understand today about column chart in simple and easiest exercise on excel chart.
+But let’s understand today about column charts in a simple and easiest exercise on excel charts.

-- Create a table, see a picture below.
+- Create a table, see the picture below.
 Enter the appropriate data that you want to show in the chart.
-In this example, we are using India-Pakistan T20 cricket match, in which we are highlighting scored run per over.
+In this example, we are using the India-Pakistan T20 cricket match, in which we are highlighting scored run per over.